 Lemon curd filling

-- Measuring the cookies: use a cookie scoop so your cookies bake evenly.
-Leave roughly a 2-inch separation between each, so they can spread comfortably during baking.
-I use the small cookie scoop of this set that it’s 1.57 inches / 4cm in diameter for regular-sized cookies.
+- Measuring the cookies: Use a cookie scoop so your cookies bake evenly.
+Leave roughly a 2-inch separation between each so they can spread comfortably during baking.
+I use the small cookie scoop of this set, which is 1.57 inches or 4 cm in diameter, for regular-sized cookies.

 - When to add the filling: after several tries, I settled on baking the cookies on their own for ⅔ of the total time, filling them with lemon curd, and returning them to the oven to bake a little more.
 It's the way to avoid drying the curd and having underbaked cookies.